dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part2_DrowContacts/index.md

 weight: 3
 ---

-As Silvius and Oscorn approached the Drow, they eloquently explained their purpose.
-They claimed to be traders who had heard from members of the House of Despana about a burgeoning market in these depths.
-With the Drow gaining prominence, they sought to establish trade on behalf of both their peoples, fostering cooperation and prosperity.
+As Silvius and Oscorn approached, they explained to the Drow that they were traders who had heard from members of the House of Despana about a market in the underdark.
+With news of the Drow rising in importance, they aimed to establish trade on behalf of their respective peoples.

-The Drow, named Rizon and Yuimar, listened attentively.
-They shared insights about the market, mentioning its enigmatic overseer, Asperdis.
-Asperdis had managed to create a delicate peace among the Drow, Trolls, and Trogs, fostering a prosperous environment.
-Rizon revealed that they were on a mission to clear the passages of oozes ahead, making the routes safer for trade.
-He emphasized the importance of bashing the oozes, as any other method would only spawn more of the troublesome creatures.
+The Drow introduced themselves as Rizon.
+He shared information about the market run by Asperdis, a mysterious figure who had successfully created peace among the Drow, Trolls, and Trogs.
+Rizon mentioned their mission to clear the passages of oozes ahead of the market to create safer routes, emphasizing the need to bash them to prevent their proliferation.
+The team felt fortunate they hadn't slashed any oozes and used only other methods of fighting.

-The team, known as Operation Trundle Wagon (OTR), informed Rizon that they had already encountered and dispatched many oozes.
-Grateful for their assistance, Rizon thanked them and, as a token of appreciation, offered a black medallion.
-This medallion would serve as a symbol of safe passage for minor checkpoints, although Rizon cautioned that it wouldn't be effective at larger fortresses.
+Grateful for the team's assistance, Rizon offered a black medallion as a symbol of safe passage for minor checkpoints, although it wouldn't aid them with larger fortresses.

+The team continued down the cave paths, encountering well-formed walls, windows, and doors.
+They met Drow guards, including Yuimmar, Nedra, and Kiara, who expressed particular interest in Kazik, Silvius' wolf and mount.

+Yuimmar shared more about the Drow and the market in the warren.
+Asperdis had created a truce between the Drow, trogs (referred to as the filthy ones), and trolls.
+To reach the market, the team would need to travel much further.
+A river with a ferry from something named Kuatoa could help them cross also was in their path.
+The team also learned about the diverse offerings at the market, including ancient arts, artifacts, armor, weapons, slaves, and everyday items of all kinds from all over the underdark.

+Continuing their journey, OTR passed windows where guards played cards and a storage room filled with food supplies.
+The clean cave walls turned rough again, and twists, turns, and stalactites reappeared.
+The team walked in constant darkness, the passage of time indiscernible.

+They encountered another group led by a Drow named Sszyrd, who was writing in a book.
+Behind him stood four trolls and a group of trogs.
+The team descended drops between them, and Sszyrd, tired of shouting, requested they come down.
+Silvius explained their purpose in Elvish, stating they were traders looking to open a new route to the warren.

+Sszyrd, a trader with the Elservs, wore a bone trader pin with the Elservs symbol.
+They discussed the arrangement of peace made by Asperdis, with trolls providing muscle and trogs contributing labor.
+Sszyrd expressed surprise at the group, especially at Kalinar, the half-orc.
+The troll in the group recognized operation trundle wagon, identifying them as the ones with the rider of the beast, known from rumors and thought of as only fairy tales.

+Realizing the situation, Sszyrd informed the group they couldn't pass.
+Silvius and Oscorn negotiated, highlighting their intention to proceed and preferring a peaceful resolution.
+Sszyrd, concerned about the importance of what he was carrying, agreed to let them pass without confrontation.

+As they walked away, Oscorn made his eyes glow a menacing red as he passed by the troll.
+The troll responded with a snarl, and the group continued on their journey through the intricate and dangerous underground passages.